planetarium/NineChronicles.Headless/README.md

   --graphql-port <Int32>                                   GraphQL listen port --graphql-secret-token-path <String>                     The path to write GraphQL secret token.
 If you want to protect this headless application, you should use this option and take it into headers.
   --no-cors                                                Run without CORS policy.
   --confirmations <Int32>                                  The number of required confirmations to recognize a block.
-0 by default.
 (Default: 0)
   --nonblock-renderer                                      Uses non-blocking renderer, which prevents the blockchain & swarm from waiting slow rendering.
 Turned off by default.
   --nonblock-renderer-queue <Int32>                        The size of the queue used by the non-blocking renderer.
-512 by default.
 Ignored if --nonblock-renderer is turned off.
 (Default: 512)
   --strict-rendering                                       Flag to turn on validating action renderer.
   --log-action-renders                                     Log action renders besides block renders.  --rpc-server implies this.
   --network-type <NetworkType>                             Network type.
 (Default: Main) (Allowed values: Main, Internal, Permanent, Test, Default)
   --dev                                                    Flag to turn on the dev mode.  false by default.
   --dev.block-interval <Int32>                             The time interval between blocks.
 It's unit is milliseconds.
 Works only when dev mode is on.
-10000 (ms) by default.
 (Default: 10000)
   --dev.reorg-interval <Int32>                             The size of reorg interval.
 Works only when dev mode is on.
-0 by default.
 (Default: 0)
   --aws-cognito-identity <String>                          The Cognito identity for AWS CloudWatch logging.
   --aws-access-key <String>                                The access key for AWS CloudWatch logging.
   --aws-secret-key <String>                                The secret key for AWS CloudWatch logging.